snowdj/geocompr/04-spatial-operations.md

 ```

 In our case it is meaningful to sum up the values of the intersections falling into the aggregating zones since total income is a so-called spatially extensive variable.
-This would be different for spatially intensive variables as for example income per head.
+This would be different for spatially intensive variables, which are independent of the spatial units used, such as income per head or [percentages](http://ibis.geog.ubc.ca/courses/geob370/notes/intensive_extensive.htm).
 In this case it is more meaningful to apply an average function when doing the aggregation instead of a sum function.
 To do so, one would only have to set the `extensive` parameter to `FALSE`.